-When the milk reaches 190 degrees F., unplug the IP and add the lemon juice, giving a very gentle stir.
+When the milk reaches 190 degrees F., unplug the Instant Pot, adding the lemon juice; give the mixture a very gentle stir.
 You will notice the milk begin to separate immediately.

 Let the pot of milk sit undisturbed for 10 minutes, watching it separate into white, milky curds and watery, yellow colored whey.

 Without stirring it, pour the curds into either a colander lined with a double layer of cheesecloth or coffee filters, or use a handy nutmilk bag.

 Let the ricotta drain for 10-60 minutes depending on how thick and dry you prefer it.
 (If it becomes too thickened, you can always add back some of the whey, gently stirring the ricotta to the desired consistency.)